Burkina Faso Travel Advice

 Security travel advice for Burkina Faso

-The current travel safety advice for Burkina Faso is to remain vigilant as street crime is of high risk to foreigners in tourist areas.
-Alongside this there is a presence of extremists in the area, with kidnappings and banditry happening within the country.
-Be cautious during the May to November period when torrential rain can cause landslide and flooding.
+The current travel advice for Burkina Faso is to avoid travelling to the country at all cost.
+If you decide to travel regardless of this advice, remain vigilant as street crime is of high risk to foreigners in tourist areas.
+Alongside this, there is a presence of extremists in the area, with kidnappings and banditry happening within the country.
+Be cautious during the period of May to November, when torrential rain can cause landslide and flooding.

 There are current travel advisories in place of which the advice is not to travel to the following areas:

 - All areas of the country north of the town of Boulsa